dimitri/kids/README.md

 much easier to write bugs than software apparently, let me try and fix this one*.

+### Running it

+It's actually quite simple:

+    $ apt-get install clisp
+    $ clisp -i pencil.lisp

+Then I would advice something in the spirit of:

+    $ alias game=`clisp -i pencil.lisp`

+### The history / background / comments

 Also, writing the code on the *Raspberry Pi* console with a wrong keyboard map (come on it's a plain qwerty keyboard here...) and with a bare Emacs setup has not been helping much.
 Still, fun ;-)